 Live Action Television

 - Boss Hogg in The Dukes of Hazzard is the County Commissioner, and completely corrupt.
 Nobody ever runs against him for commissioner, though.
-(Ditto for Sheriff Roscoe P. Coltrane.)
+(Ditto for Sheriff Roscoe P. Coltrane, thanks to Better The Devil You Know.)

 - Probably helps that he owns the bank and everyone's mortgages.